EnriqueDoster/MEG_intro_stats_course/lessons/Statistics_lesson_1.md

 ### Task

-Before moving on to the R script, watch this video which highlights the output from our bioinformatic pipeline AMR++.
+Before moving on to the R script below, watch this video which highlights the output from our bioinformatic pipeline, AMR++.
 There are many other bioinformatic pipelines, but ultimately the results are a count matrix which we will learn to analyze statistically.
   * [AMR++ Pipeline Output (42 min)](https://echo360.org/media/6b50819b-0920-48eb-a6fa-9ca7996c723d/public)
 Use the same R project from step 3 and follow instructions in the R script, "Lesson1_R_file_exploration.R".